wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

 1. Press command+Tab to switch to the Lightsail console.
 1. Click the icon with the 3 veritical dots next to your instance, then select "Delete".

+## Setup IP address

+When using hard-coded scripts to verify the instance from the public internet, it's easier to use a host name.

+1. Press command+Tab to switch to the <a href="#LightsailConsole">Lightsail Console</a>.
+1. Press the "Networking" tab.
+1. TODO: Associate a host name you bought on Amazon Route 53 or set the A record for a free domain created on ???

 ## Resources